 Who It's ForThe Explore English program is open to:

 - Canadian students who have received a Council of Ministers of Education, Canada (CMEC) bursary.
 To participate in the Explore English program, Canadian bursary students must be at least 19 years old prior to the start of the program.
 Find out more information about how to apply for a bursary.

 Keep in mind that the CMEC awards bursaries by lottery and that you may not get your first choice of institution.
 Do not make any travel arrangements until you have received an official confirmation from the institution for which you have been selected.

-The UBC Explore program is a full-time, 5-week integrated skills program (reading, writing, speaking and listening), with morning classes running from Monday to Friday, and afternoon classes Monday to Thursday.
+The Explore English program is a full-time, 5-week integrated skills program (reading, writing, speaking and listening), with morning classes running from Monday to Friday, and afternoon classes Monday to Thursday.